HSLdevcom/jore4-map-matching/README.md

 }
 ```

 The `infrastructureLinkId` attribute in the response is local to the service.
 Linking to other infrastructure sources (such as **Digiroad R**) may be done using a pair of `externalLinkId` and `infrastructureSource` attributes.
 The geometry for an entire route is given in GeoJSON format at route's top-level `geometry` attribute.
-A `geometry` is also provided for each individual infrastructure link appearing in `paths`.
-The `traversalForwards` attribute tells whether a single link is traversed either forwards or backwards (`null` not possible) with regard to its directed `LineString` geometry.
+A `geometry` attribute is also provided for each individual infrastructure link appearing in `paths`.
+The `isTraversalForwards` attribute tells whether a single link is traversed either forwards or backwards (`null` not possible) with regard to its directed `LineString` geometry.

 The table below describes the possible response codes.